Daniel K. Inouye International Airport (HNL)

 Basic · simple · functional

 A modest lounge experience — snacks, beverages, Hawaiian coffee, and comfortable seating.
 Often noted for being simple and sometimes crowded.
-Not a destination in itself, but functional for a pre-flight break.
-If you have access to the Plumeria Lounge, go there instead.
+As of 2025, Priority Pass is now accepted here, making it a more convenient PP option than IASS if you're flying out of Terminal 1.
+Honest take: neither this lounge nor IASS is great — both are basic.
+If you have access to the Plumeria or another premium lounge, go there instead.

 Access